unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

     .CSVBinner --master local[2] --driver-memory 1G lib/tile-generation-assembly.jar
     -d examples/julia-base.bd examples/julia-tiling.bd
     ```

-2. Check your output location (*julia.x.y.v*) for six subfolders, each corresponding to a zoom level (0, being the highest, through 5, being the lowest).
+2. Check your output location (*julia.x.y.v*) for six subfolders, each corresponding to a zoom level (0 through 5 from highest to lowest).
 Across all the folders, you should have a total of 1,365 Avro tile files.

-## <a name="tile-server-configuration"></a> Tile Server Configuration ##
+## Tile Server Configuration ##

 The Tile Server renders your generated tiles as layers in your Aperture Tiles visualization and passes them to the client.
-For this example, a preconfigured example server application has been provided as part of the Tile Quick Start Application ([tile-quickstart.war](../../../../download/#tile-quick-start-application)).
+For this example, a preconfigured example server application is part of the Tile Quick Start Application ([tile-quickstart.war](../../../../download/#tile-quick-start-application)).

 <h6 class="procedure">To make tiles on the local file system available to Tile Quick Start Application</h6>